celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 introduces pluggable indexes over the blob allowing efficient random access to shares and NMT Proofs in one read (if the index is cached in memory).

-  - __EDSes as _CARv1_ files over _CARv2_.__ CARv2 encodes indexes into the file, however they should not be transferred in case of EDS, so keeping them separately is a better strategy.
-Also CARv2 takes more space for metadata which is not needed in our case.

-- __FNs/BNs manage a top-level index for _hash_ to _CARv1 block file_ mapping.__ Current DASing for LNs requires FNs/BNs to serve
+- __FNs/BNs manage a top-level index for _hash_ to _CAR block file_ mapping.__ Current DASing for LNs requires FNs/BNs
-simple hash to data requests.
+to serve simple hash to data requests.
 The top-level index maps any hash to any block CARv1file so that FNs/BNs can quickly serve requests.

-- __FNs/BNs run a single instance of [`DAGStore`](https://github.com/filecoin-project/dagstore) to manage CARv1 block files.__
-DAGStore provides both the top-level indexing and CARv2 based indexing per each CARv1 file.
+- __FNs/BNs run a single instance of [`DAGStore`](https://github.com/filecoin-project/dagstore) to manage CAR block files.__ DAGStore provides both the top-level indexing and CARv2 based indexing per each CAR file.
 In essence, it's an engine for managing any CAR files with indexing, convenient abstractions, tools, recovery mechanisms, etc.
+  - __EDSes as _CARv1_ files over _CARv2_.__ CARv2 encodes indexes into the file, while DAGStore maintains CARv2 based
+indexing as well.
+Usage of CARv1 keeps only one copy of index, stores/transfers less metadata per EDS and simplifies reading EDS from file.

 - __LNs DASing remains untouched__.
 Both the networking protocol and storage for LNs remains untouched as it fulfills the requirements.
 This includes Bitswap as backbone protocol for requesting samples and global Badger KVStore.